Modified string method for finding minimum energy path: Illustrative Examples

-The initial structure is a defect-free pure Cu nano-wire and the final structure is one with a small dislocation loop.
+The initial structure is a defect-free pure Cu nano-wire and the final structure is one with a dislocation loop (not a local minimum).
 The initial structure is generated by applying a compressive strain of 6 $\%$ along the nano-wire axis and then performing conjugated gradient relaxation.
 The final structure with a dislocation loop is generated by applying a relative displacement equal to a partial Burgers vector between two $\{$111$\}$ planes.
 The initial guess path is generated using linear interpolation between the end point configurations.

-Fig. $\ref{DislocationNucleationCu}$ shows a section of the multi-dimensional PES.
-The reaction coordinate is taken as the separation of the images from the initial point.
-Fig. $\ref{Dislocation2}$ shows an intermediate configuration close to the saddle configuration.
+Fig. $\ref{DislocationNucleationCu}$ shows a section of the multi- dimensional PES as a function of the distance between the initial point and intermediate configurations.
+Fig. $\ref{Dislocation2}$ shows an intermediate configuration close to the saddle point.
 The activation energy barrier is 0.43 eV and the sheared region consists of around 30 atoms.
 Central symmetry scheme of coloring is used so only the atoms in the sheared region are visible.$\cite{KelchnerPH98}$ More details about the thermally activated nature of dislocation nucleation can be found elsewhere.$\cite{ZhuLSLG08}$